TaQini/BigS/README.md

-# openGL
+# BigS
-a snake game write in c++ &amp; openGL
+A sample *snake eat bean* game write in c++ &amp; openGL

-## 2017.6.4
-Ver 1.0 Finished!!

-## 2017.6.6
-Ver 2.0 done.

-## Next ver
- - Add different color mode
-  - Boy mode (Green Snake)
-  - Girl mode (Pink Snake)
- - Add more hidden mode
-  - Press o to prevent dead
-  - ...

 ## Rule of the GAME
- - Your have 100 life at begining and your score is 0.
+ - Your have 5 life at begining.
- - You can control your Snake to eat the `Beans` to gain score.
+ - You can control `BigS`, the Snake to eat colorful `Beans` to gain score.
- - When you crash yourself or crash the wall, you will lost 1 life.
+ - If you crash yourself or the wall, you will lost 1 life.
+ - When your life is 0, **GAMEOVER**.

+## Something else
  - While you crash yourself, you can pass yourself.
  - While you crash the wall, you can change move direction to continue.
  - The life will keep losting while you crash the wall, so please move away quickly.

 ## Control
- - Up Down Left Right to MOVE
+ - Up/W Down/S Left/A Right/D to MOVE
  - Space to PAUSE
  - Esc to EXIT

-## What's more
- - If your life is lower than 0, the game will not over :)
- - You can play it with a minus life.
+ - there are some special key to open hidden mode :)

-## SsreenShot
+## SreenShot
 ### Start Page of Game
  ![STRAT](./snake_ver2_start.png)
 ### Playing
  ![INGAME](./snake_ver2_game.png)

 TaQini
-2017.6.4
+2017.6.8